mouradboutrid/Grid-World-BT/README.md

 - Reuse of hyperparameters from classical benchmarks to accelerate DRL training.
 - Modular structure allows swapping algorithms easily and testing new RL methods.

-### Future Directions
-- Test additional algorithms using the same environment wrapper.
-- Experiment with **multi-agent scenarios** in GridWorld.
-- Incorporate advanced exploration strategies and reward shaping to improve learning in moving goal scenarios.

----

 ---